creamofthecraft/creamofthecraft.github.io/love/teddy-n-basket/index.md

 featured:
   image: temp/home-product-teddy-n-basket.jpg
   title: Meet Teddy
-  description: "Snowy Flowers in a Glass Bowl.
-This elegant arragement comes with 20 pieces of snowy flowers.
-They are best as a token of appreciation.
-This will surely paint a smile in her face."
+  description: "Say Hello to Teddy!
+Teddy 'n a Basket is one of our original designs.
+Teddy looks cute holding 20 flowers in his belly.
+This is best for your special someone.
+Be it an anniversary or a birthday present.
+This surely will melt her heart."
   price: 599
 ---